Modified Marrone-Treanor model: parameterization and benchmarking for five-species air: Introduction

-A different use-case for such interaction potentials is to employ them within the framework of the direct simulation Monte-Carlo~\cite{bird94a} (DSMC) algorithm during the particle collision phase.
-This effectively produces a gas-kinetic flow simulation method, wherein the standard DMSC models for molecule-molecule scattering, internal energy relaxation and chemistry have been entirely replaced by on-the-fly trajectory calculations on highly accurate potentials.
-The idea was originally proposed by Koura~\cite{koura98b}, but it took until the emergence of suitable ab initio PESs for it to become viable for accurately simulating the high-temperature chemistry in nitrogen~\cite{valentini15a, valentini16a, grover23a}, oxygen~\cite{grover19a, grover19b, torres22b} and finally five-species air mixtures~\cite{torres24a, torres24b, valentini24b}.
+A different use-case for such interaction potentials is to embed them in the framework of the direct simulation Monte-Carlo~\cite{bird94a} (DSMC) algorithm during the particle collision phase.
+This effectively produces a gas-kinetic flow simulation method, wherein the standard DMSC models for molecular scattering, internal energy relaxation and chemistry have been replaced by on-the-fly trajectory calculations on potential energy surfaces.
+The idea was originally proposed by Koura~\cite{koura98b} to study rotational nonequilibrium across normal shocks in nitrogen and later adopted by Bruno et al.~\cite{bruno15a} to estimate transport properties in oxygen at moderate temperatures.
+But it took until the emergence of suitable ab initio PESs, together with sufficient computational power for this method to become a viable option to simulate the high-temperature nonequilibrium chemistry of nitrogen~\cite{valentini15a, valentini16a, grover23a}, oxygen~\cite{grover19a, grover19b, torres22b} and finally five-species air mixtures~\cite{torres24a, torres24b, valentini24b}.
 In its current form it is referred to as Direct Molecular Simulation~\cite{schwartzentruber18a} (DMS) and represents a method able to simulate high-temperature nonequilibrium reacting flows essentially from first principles, including non-Boltzmann chemistry effects.
-Reference~\cite{schwartzentruber18a} gives an overview of the method and presents several verification test cases.
+Reference~\cite{schwartzentruber18a} gives an overview of the method and presents several reference test cases.